Keith Riglin: Anglican

-Riglin received holy orders in the Church of England in 2008, serving his title as associate vicar at St Clement's Church, Notting Dale and St James' Church, Norlands, in Notting Hill, and chair of the ClementJames Centre.
+In 2008, Riglin received holy orders in the Church of England: he was ordained as a deacon by Richard Chartres, Bishop of London, and as a priest by Edward Holland.
+He served his curacy as associate vicar at St Clement's Church, Notting Dale and St James' Church, Norlands, in Notting Hill, and chair of the ClementJames Centre.
 For three months in 2012 he served as interim rector at Christ Church, Lochgilphead.
-He was appointed as a chaplain at King's College London at Easter 2012, where he also served as a visiting lecturer in theology and religious studies.
-In 2017 he was appointed vice dean of the College.
+He was appointed a chaplain at King's College London at Easter 2012, where he also served as a visiting lecturer in theology and religious studies.
+In 2017 he was appointed vice dean of the college.

 Riglin was honorary assistant priest at St Anne's Church, Soho from 2016, and at St Mary le Strand, London from 2017.
 He was an honorary chaplain (pastoral priest) at St Paul's Cathedral, London from 2010, and a director of ordinands in the Diocese of London from 2019.
 He was an authorised presbyter at Wesley's Chapel, London where his wife, Jennifer (Jen) Smith, serves as superintendent minister.
 In March 2020 he became an honorary canon of St John's Cathedral, Oban.

+Episcopal ministry

 In a unique online episcopal election on 30 January 2021, the Electoral Synod of the Diocese of Argyll and The Isles selected Riglin as its new bishop, following the translation of Kevin Pearson to the Diocese of Glasgow and Galloway in 2020.

 His consecration took place at St John's Cathedral, Oban on 1 May 2021.
 The service was led by Mark Strange, Bishop of Moray, Ross, and Caithness and Primus of the Scottish Episcopal Church.
 Physical attendance was limited due to COVID-19 restrictions, but the event was streamed live to an online audience.
 From 2021 Riglin also became provost at the Cathedral of The Isles, Great Cumbrae.

+Views

+Riglin was a member of the Council of Christians and Jews, OneBodyOneFaith, the Prayer Book Society, the Society for the Study of Theology, and the Society of Catholic Priests.

 Other roles

-Riglin is a senior member of Wolfson College, Cambridge, and chair of the Council and Governing Body of Regent's Park College, Oxford.
-He is a regular tutor at the Oxford University Summer School in Theology, a research associate at Wesley House, Cambridge, and a professor of the Graduate Theological Foundation.
-He became a Fellow of the Royal Society of Arts in 2009, and a Fellow of King's College London in 2022.
+Riglin was a senior member of Wolfson College, Cambridge, and chair of the Council and Governing Body of Regent's Park College, Oxford.
+He was a regular tutor at the Oxford University Summer School in Theology, a research associate at Wesley House, Cambridge, and a professor of the Graduate Theological Foundation.
+He became a Fellow of the Royal Society of Arts in 2009, and a Fellow of King's College London in 2021.
 Riglin was a director of the All Saints Educational Trust from 1993 to 2021, serving as deputy chair 2004-07 and chair 2007–21, for service of which the Bishop of London conferred upon him, in December 2021, the Order of St Mellitus.

-Editor

-Riglin is editor (with Julian Templeton) of a book of essays on modern practice - Reforming Worship: English Reformed Principles and Practice, Wipf and Stock (2012).
+Riglin was editor (with Julian Templeton) of a book of essays on modern practice - Reforming Worship: English Reformed Principles and Practice, Wipf and Stock (2012).

-Membership

-Riglin is a member of the Council of Christians and Jews, OneBodyOneFaith, the Prayer Book Society, the Society for the Study of Theology, and the Society of Catholic Priests.
-He is a scholar of the Crabtree Foundation.
+Riglin was a scholar of the Crabtree Foundation, and was orator in 2023.